RobTillaart/pressure/README.md

 ## Description

 Arduino library to convert between several pressure units (formats).
-The class consists of a number of setters and getters and internally it uses millibar.
+The class consists of a number of setters and getters.
+Internally the class uses millibar, although Pascal is the **SI** unit.
-In fact the class just hides all conversion constants to and frm millibar.
+In fact the class just hides all conversion constants to and from millibar.

-Pressure is implemented as a float so this limits the precision of the value.
+Pressure is implemented as a float so this limits in theory the precision of the value.
+However there are few sensors that can provide more than 7 digits of accuracy.

 If other constants / conversions are needed please open an issue on GitHub.